Roufida-saadallah29/TP_Interpreter/README.md

 # TP_Interpter
-a mini interpreter of arethmetic operations written in JAVA It has 3 commands :
+The program is a mini interpreter for a very simple language It has 3 commands :

     let <variable> = <expression>